yoasyo25/ruby-submissions/1705-b/4module/quantified_self/michael_matt.md

 - Below Expectations

--Self: Below expectations - ReadMe documentation written for Front End but not Back End
+-Self: Meets expectations - ReadMe documentation written for both FE and BE

 ### HTML/UI